Euro zone bond yields set for biggest weekly rise in over a month

 By Harry Robertson

-LONDON, May 19 (Reuters) - Euro zone government bond yields were little changed on Friday but on track for their biggest weekly gain since mid-April, driven by a bout of optimism about the U.S. debt ceiling and strong economic data.
+LONDON, May 19 (Reuters) - Euro zone government bond yields rose on Friday and were on track for their biggest weekly gain since mid-April, driven by optimism about the U.S. debt ceiling and strong economic data.

 Investors had bought government bonds - pushing their yields lower - due to fears about the U.S. debt ceiling stand-off.